vekatze/neut/book/src/commands.md

 ### Shared Command-Line Options

-Some subcommands share command-line options:
+Most subcommands share the following command-line options:

 - `--no-color` can be used to turn off ANSI colors
+- `--enable-debug-output` prints debug output
+- `--silent` suppresses non-essential output

 ## `neut build`

 `neut build` builds the current module and creates executables.
-It also creates cache files for faster compilation.
+It also writes cache files for faster subsequent builds.

 `neut build TARGET` builds the target `TARGET` defined in `module.ens`.
 For example, suppose that the `module.ens` of a module contains the following section: